bubl-ai/bubl-ai.github.io/_posts/2024-02-10-Raspberry-Pi-Setup.md

 sudo apt install realvnc-vnc-server
 ```

-Once intalled just expose an IP address that you will be using to connect to it
+Once intalled just expose an IP address that you will be using to connect to it.
 ```bash
 vncserver-virtual
 ```